 When towing and driving briskly with a combination of IC and electric power the economy averaged 10-12L/100km.
 That’s in the very best diesel 4WD league.

-Of course, very, very few people can afford a Range Rover Sport Hybrid that starts at $128,000, but our test proved the viability of a mild hybrid powertrain that should be available in the near future from lower-spec’ makers for around half that price.
+Of course, very, very few people can afford a Range Rover Sport Hybrid that starts at $128,000, but our test proved the viability of a PHEV powertrain that should be available in the near future from lower-spec’ makers for around half that price.

 Why Mitsubishi hasn’t released a Plug-in Hybrid Electric Vehicle (PHEV) in the Triton and Pajero Sport range is a mystery to us, because the three-diamond badge graced the first PHEV SUV in the Australian market